Earthquakes on April 2, 2026

 35.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.4 earthquake 128 km W of Ternate, Indonesia at 21:06 UTC on April 2, 2026.
-It arrived roughly 19 hours after a larger magnitude 4.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 35.0 km depth.
+Reports of a magnitude 4.4 earthquake 128 km W of Ternate, Indonesia came in on April 2, 2026 at 21:06 UTC.
+Coming 19 hours after a magnitude 4.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 0.936°, 126.239°.
+Coordinates: 0.936°, 126.239°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02